refirst11/su-pull/README.md

-It if you could contribute or donate to me.
+It would be helpful if you could donate to the cost of the coffee